raji-mahmud-a/HTTP-from-scratch/README.md

 - [ ] Handle `405 Method Not Allowed`
 - [ ] Robust error handling for unhandled exceptions
 - [ ] Optional caching headers (`ETag`, `Cache-Control`)

+## DISCLAIMER
+- This project is for learning purposes.
+Not intended for production use, see [LICENSE](LICENSE).